 - Remove from the heat and transfer it to a jar and let it cool at room temperature.

-- Stir it as it cool every few minutes to make sure it does not separate.
+- Stir it every few minutes as it cools to make sure it does not separate.

 - If your caramel does not thicken enough to spread on the cookies, mix in the nut butter!